Aleksandar15/Cars-Club-frontend/README.md

 - And I also wouldn't be able to call a DISPATCH function in my Redux file to fill my `ModalPost.tsx` input fields with the VALUES matching the `post_id` that the user has clicked on, because `useDispatch` is a Hook that also **can NOT** be called inside Redux files.

 6. My personal challenge on the Frontend's React part was to _ALWAYS_ use Redux Toolkit & never passing a props to Children Components, however the `Post.tsx` had a perfect spot for my `Post_Action_Buttons` child component to receive 2 props: `post.user_id` and `post.post_id` since those "EDIT" and "DELETE" buttons will be the "deepest children" -> 1 level deep, I thought it was very fine to pass those values as props since a button can never go any deeper than that.
 Even if I had anything else in my mind for the future: I do have those 2 props that I can further pass them by Redux Toolkit to the Children's of `Post_Action_Buttons` component.
+7. Update on `openModalPostSlice` -> I have created this new action that will be used ONLY to toggle ModalPost to open/close; I've been thinking to separate those states as "ModalPostData" and keep this one with a single 'isModalPostOpen' state, but I decided not to, because I'm filtering this state out of my FormData but I don't have to do it because sending my isModalPostOpen state data to the backend doesn't do any harm.
+   -> Hence I can even use it for an evidence in Express: if req.body.isModalPostOpen is missing, that could be a hacker trying to modify a Post data on behalf of the victimized user, but I won't do it for now because it requires testing.

 ##### Further plans (_reminders for me_)